Washington is limited in its response to N. Korea over Sony hack

-WASHINGTON/SEOUL President Barack Obama's threat of a "proportional" response to North Korea's hacking of Sony Pictures shows once more the limits of Washington's options as it seeks to rein in one of the world's most unpredictable and isolated countries.
+Although successive U.S. presidents have imposed decades of restrictions on Pyongyang, the U.S. Treasury has so far directly sanctioned only 41 companies and entities and 22 individuals.

+Those sanctions relate to North Korea's development of weapons of mass destruction, including nuclear arms, but Washington has also been deeply concerned about Pyongyang's hostile behavior toward U.S. allies in the region.

-U.S. authorities said on Friday investigators had determined that North Korea was behind the devastating cyberattack on Sony Pictures, setting up a further possible confrontation between the United States and the impoverished state.
+U.S. authorities said on Friday investigators had determined that North Korea was behind the devastating cyberattack on Sony Pictures, setting up a possible confrontation between Washington and Pyongyang.

+U.S. authorities have struggled to find much to sanction in a country which has limited links to the outside world and whose annual gross domestic product per capita is just $1,800, which ranks it 198 out of 228 countries, according to CIA estimates.

+In contrast, financial sanctions had a big impact on Iran and Russia, which are tied in to the global banking industry.

 "In concrete terms, there's not a heck of a lot they can do because one, North Korea doesn't have an economy, and two, we've already got every sanction known to man against them," said Jim Lewis, a senior fellow at the Center for Strategic and International Studies who focuses on cybersecurity.